ArthurSonzogni/chromiumos-platform2/shill/doc/vpn.md

 `OpenVPNManagementServer` and `openvpn` is an out-of-band control channel; since `openvpn` already has the TUN interface opened, the Shill-side is not involved with processing data packets themselves.

+### Built-in WireGuard VPN

+The built-in WireGuard VPN is implemented in the `WireGuardDriver` and requires kernel support (available on kernel version 5.4+).
+Unlike other VPN types, it does not involve a long-running userspace daemon for the data path.
+Instead, it configures the in-kernel WireGuard module.

+Upon a connect request, the `WireGuardDriver` first requests the creation of a `wireguard` type network interface from `DeviceInfo`.
+Once the interface is ready, the driver generates a configuration file in memory based on the service properties (private key, peer public keys, allowed IPs, etc.) and pipes it to the `wg setconf` command from the `wireguard-tools` package.
+This command configures the kernel interface with the specified cryptographic keys, peer information, and routing rules.
+After the configuration is applied, the driver populates the `NetworkConfig` with the local IP addresses and routes defined in the service properties and notifies the service that it is connected.
+The driver also periodically runs `wg show` to update link statistics.

 ### Chrome Extension VPN App